 About Givens Highland Farms

 Every day, our leadership and staff abide by our core values of commitment, caring, courage and collaboration.
-We keep our mission “Improving lives through communities, services, and outreach.” and vision “Expanding the possibilities for aging.” in mind with every decision we make at Givens Highland Farms.
+We keep our mission “Creating Community, Empowering Lives.” and vision “Endless Possibilities, Vibrant Aging.” in mind with every decision we make at Givens Highland Farms.

 - To deliver quality care and services.